MFlores01/airepublic_project1_submission/README.md

 The model should not be used as a replacement for professional mental health practitioners.
 Users should carefully evaluate generated responses in the context of their use case.

 # How to Get Started with the Model
+'''python
-'''from transformers import AutoModelForCausalLM, AutoTokenizer
+from transformers import AutoModelForCausalLM, AutoTokenizer

 tokenizer = AutoTokenizer.from_pretrained("GuelGaMesh01/gemma-2b-it-finetuned-mental-health-qa") model = AutoModelForCausalLM.from_pretrained("GuelGaMesh01/gemma-2b-it-finetuned-mental-health-qa")

 '''